Berlin Crisis of 1961: Military stand-off

 Ten of these tanks continued to Friedrichstraße, and stopped just 50 to 100 metres from the checkpoint on the Soviet side of the sector boundary.
-The US tanks turned back towards the checkpoint, stopping an equal distance from it on the American side of the boundary.
+The US tanks moved towards the checkpoint, stopping an equal distance from it on the American side of the boundary.
 From 27 October 1961 at 17:00 until 28 October 1961 at about 11:00, the respective troops faced each other.
 As per standing orders, both groups of tanks were loaded with live munitions.
 The alert levels of the US Garrison in West Berlin, then NATO, and finally the US Strategic Air Command (SAC) were raised.

 It was at this point that US Secretary of State Dean Rusk conveyed to General Lucius Clay, the US commanding officer in Berlin, that "We had long since decided that Berlin is not a vital interest which would warrant determined recourse to force to protect and sustain."
 Clay was convinced that having US tanks use bulldozer mounts to knock down parts of the Wall would have ended the crisis to the greater advantage of the US and its allies without eliciting a Soviet military response.
 Frederick Kempe argues that Rusk's views support a more unfavorable assessment of Kennedy's decisions during the crisis and his willingness to accept the Wall as the best solution.

 The United States deployed the Davy Crockett tactical nuclear recoilless gun during the Berlin crisis of 1961, according to Brigadier General Alvin Cowan, Assistant Division Commander of the United States 3rd Armored Division, at the Tactical Nuclear Weapons Symposium of 1969.
-According to Cowan, the device was [eventually] retired, in part, because "it was essentially a platoon weapon," and there was apparently "great fear that some sergeant would start a nuclear war."
-President Kennedy had voiced concern, to include when he inspected the Crockett during his June 1963 visit to Fleigerhorst Kaserne, Hanau, about US infantrymen having frontline nuclear weapons, reassurances that the D/C squads did not include Mental Cat 4 GIs notwithstanding.
-Also, SEC DEF MacNamara wanted to rush 171 Crocketts to USAREUR in December 1971 [from page 224 of Marc Trachtenberg's book, HISTORY & STRATEGY (Princeton University Press, 1991)].
+According to Cowan, the device was retired, in part, because "it was essentially a platoon weapon," and there was apparently "great fear that some sergeant would start a nuclear war."